brianmccarty/Garbage-Collection/README.md

 ```

 </details>
 Entity_id change is not possible using the YAML configuration.
-Changing other paratemers require restarting Home Assistant.
+Changing other parameters require restarting Home Assistant.

 ### CONFIGURATION PARAMETERS
 #### SENSOR PARAMETERS